ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## How to run test suite locally

 Firstly, open a command prompt.
 Navigate to the folder in which the Chirp! application is.
-When standing in the root folder, simply run the command `dotnet test` to run all tests.
+When standing in the root folder, to run all tests, simply run the command:

+`dotnet test`

-If you want to run tests for individidual parts of the system, run the command `cd test` to go to the test directory, and then go into an individual directory, for example by running `cd Chirp.Core.Tests/`, and then running the command `dotnet test`.
+If you want to run tests for individidual parts of the system, first go to the test directory with the command:

+`cd test`

+Then go into an individual directory, for example by running:

+`cd Chirp.Core.Tests/`

+Then run the command:

+`dotnet test`

 # Ethics